ronksks/JS-tes-project/README.md

 This repository includes a Node.js server and a test suite written with Jest to test its functionality.

 ## Installation
-Clone the repository.
+Clone the repository.:-
-Install dependencies using npm install.
+Install dependencies using npm install.:-

 ## Running Tests
-To run the tests, use the command npm test.
+To run the tests, use the command npm test. :-
 This will start Jest and run all tests in the __tests__ directory.

 The test suite includes tests for the server endpoints in server.test.js.